Researchers

 Daniel Kreiss

-Daniel Kreiss is an Professor in the UNC Hussman School of Journalism and Media.
+Daniel Kreiss is the Edgar Thomas Cato Distinguished Professor in the UNC Hussman School of Journalism and Media.
 Kreiss’s research explores the impact of technological change on the public sphere and political practice.
 In Taking Our Country Back: The Crafting of Networked Politics from Howard Dean to Barack Obama (Oxford University Press, 2012), Kreiss presents the history of new media and Democratic Party political campaigning over the last decade.
 Prototype Politics: Technology-Intensive Campaigning and the Data of Democracy (Oxford University Press, 2016) charts the emergence of a data-driven, personalized, and socially-embedded form of campaigning and explains differences in technological adoption between the two U.S. political parties.
 Kreiss is an affiliated fellow of the Information Society Project at Yale Law School and received a PhD in Communication from Stanford University.

 Alice E. Marwick